tumblr/colossus/colossus-docs/src/main/paradox/services.md

 @@snip [ServiceConfigExample.conf](../scala/ServiceConfigExample.scala) { #example1 }

-`RequestHandler` allows you to configure how request errors are reported.
-The `ServiceConfig` case class contains the `logErrors` and `errorConfig` fields, populated from the `log-errors` and `errors` config fields respectively.
-The trait `RequestFormatter` contains methods stubs that determine format requests and errors (together if you so desire), and its implementation class `ConfigurableRequestFormatter` uses the `ErrorConfig` case class from the `ServiceConfig` to decide whether to format the specific error.
-This method, `logWithStackTrace()` returns a `Option[Boolean]` (chosen for the convenience of `map` and `foreach`).
-You can create your own subclass of `ConfigurableRequestFormatter` that overrides the `format()` method.
+`RequestHandler` allows for the configuration of how request errors are reported.
+By default, requests are directly converted to `String`s and logged with the complete stack trace.
+This can be overridden by either filling in the `errors` config, or by providing a custom implementation of the `RequestFormatter` trait in the `RequestHandler`.

 @@snip [ServiceConfigExample.conf](../scala/ServiceConfigExample.scala) { #example2 }